 The pie team

-Ahmed Ragab, who comes from Egypt, won last month's competition.
-He correctly said the answer was c): Amy won a gold medal for Great Britain in 2010 with the skeleton.
+Daniele, who comes from Italy, won last month's competition.
+He correctly said the answer was b): they have friendly neighbours (of course!).
 Now another listener can win free pie membership by answering this question:

-What do Jackie and Richard say about their neighbours?
-Is the answer a) they are unfriendly, b) they are friendly or c) they have no neighbours?
-The answer is in this level 1 podcast Home sweet home.
-Send your answer to email@example.com with your name and where you are from.
+Who is Jackie's favourite silent comedian?
+Is the answer a) Charlie Chaplin, b) Stan Laurel or c) Buster Keaton?
+The answer is in this level 2 podcast That's funny.
+Send your answer to firstname.lastname@example.org with your name and where you are from.
 One winner gets free pie membership for 3 months.
 Good luck!
 Answers by the end of the month.